 1. Call (906) 475-6661.
 Speak to a staff member and please schedule an appointment.

 2. Fill out the appropriate profile form (below links) to help us learn about your pet so we can place he/she in an appropriate new home.
-Do this before your appointment, that way you can take your time filling the profile at home and save time at UPAWS, especially due to COVID-19 restrictions.
+Please do this before your appointment, that way you can take your time filling the profile at home and save time at UPAWS.

 3. Bring your pet and any veterinary records for the pet to your scheduled appointment.
 Contact your vet to get a copy of your pet’s medical records, including rabies tag and microchip registration, if applicable.
 Or have your vet fax the information to 906-475-6669.